Layr-Labs/incredible-squaring-avs-rs/README.md

   }
 }
 ```

-Here, operator
-Operator subscribes to [NewTaskCreated events](https://github.com/Layr-Labs/incredible-squaring-avs-rs/blob/a9120b02d794076ea0d7dd643779c1ea590fd3b8/crates/operator/src/builder.rs#L136-L138) and listens to them.
+Here, operator subscribes to [NewTaskCreated events](https://github.com/Layr-Labs/incredible-squaring-avs-rs/blob/a9120b02d794076ea0d7dd643779c1ea590fd3b8/crates/operator/src/builder.rs#L136-L138) and listens to them.
 If one is received, processes the new task in process_new_task method:

 ``` Rust
 pub fn process_new_task(&self, new_task_created: NewTaskCreated) -> TaskResponse {